Mi3kka/achievement-viewer/docs/documentation.md

 <GameCardContainer games={games} onGameCardClick={handleGameCardClick} />
 ```

+### From GameCardContainer to Child Components

 Similarly, if a specific game is pressed by the user, the GameCardContainer component passes the selected game to the AchievementContainer component:

 ```jsx
 <AchievementContainer handleViewAll={handleViewAll} selectedGame={selectedGame} initialLockedFilter={null} />
 ```

-### From GameCardContainer to Child Components

-The GameCardContainer component maps over the games data passed from MainView and passes individual game data to GameCard components:
+The GameCardContainer component also maps over the games data passed from MainView and passes individual game data to GameCard components:

 ```jsx
 games.map((game) => (